okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/overview/index.md

 ### The Scenario

 In the following Token Inline Hook scenario, the external service code parses a request from Okta, evaluates the user name against a simple patient data store, and, if the user is a patient, responds to Okta with a command to add a patient ID claim to the token.
-If the user name is not part of the data store, no action is taken.
+If the user is not part of the data store, no action is taken.
 The token is returned to the local application for authentication.

 At a high-level, the following workflow occurs:

-- A user logs into an Okta-Hosted Login application.
+- A user logs into an Okta-Hosted Login sample application.
 - The Okta org authenticates the user and mints an authentication token.
 - The Okta Token Inline Hook triggers and sends a request to an external service.
 - The external service evaluates the request, and if the user is a patient, adds a patient ID claim to the token.
-- The authentication token is directed back to the Okta-Hosted Login application where then user is signed in.
+- The authentication token is directed back to the Okta-Hosted Login application where the user is signed in.

 To implement this example, you need to have a local application that uses an Okta org to authenticate user access.
 Download the following Express.js application, which provides a local application server and sample app for this purpose: [https://github.com/okta/samples-nodejs-express-4](https://github.com/okta/samples-nodejs-express-4).
 (See the [next section](/docs/guides/token-inline-hook/nodejs/setup-express/) for further details on this set up.)